-Is this program accredited by ACAOM?
+Is this program accredited by ACAHM?

-Pacific College of Oriental Medicine's professional doctorate program is accredited by the Accreditation Commission for Acupuncture and Oriental Medicine (ACAOM).
-The accreditation status of the professional doctorate curricula applies to both the Doctor of Acupuncture and the Doctor of Acupuncture and Chinese Medicine.
+Pacific College of Health and Science's professional doctorate program is accredited by the Accreditation Commission for Acupuncture and Herbal Medicine (ACAHM).
+The accreditation status of the professional doctorate curricula applies to both the Doctor of Acupuncture and the Doctor of Acupuncture with a Chinese Herbal Medicine Specialization.
 We advertise the degree completion opportunity as the "transitional doctorate" program in order to distinguish it from the entry-level pathway.
-However, this professional doctorate completion track for graduates of ACAOM-accredited/pre-accredited master's-level programs is considered by ACAOM as a component of the overall professional doctorate.
+However, this professional doctorate completion track for graduates of ACAHM-accredited/pre-accredited master's-level programs is considered by ACAHM as a component of the overall professional doctorate.